wader/ydls/README.md

 If schema is missing `http://` is assumed.

-The idea with endpoints supporting `URL-not-encoded` is to be able to simply prepend the URL with the ydls URL without doing any encoding (for example in the browser location bar).
+The idea with endpoints supporting `URL-not-encoded` is to be able to simply prepend the URL with the ydls URL by hand without doing any encoding (for example in the browser location bar).

 Examples: